sass/sass/doc-src/SASS_REFERENCE.md

 : Sets the style of the CSS output.
   See the section on Output Style, above.

-{#attribute_syntax-option} `:attribute_syntax`
+{#property_syntax-option} `:property_syntax`
-: Forces the document to use one syntax for attributes.
+: Forces the document to use one syntax for properties.
   If the correct syntax isn't used, an error is thrown.
-  `:new` forces the use of a colon or equals sign after the attribute name.
+  `:new` forces the use of a colon or equals sign after the property name.
   For example: `color: #0f3`
   or `width = !main_width`.
-  `:old` forces the use of a colon before the attribute name.
+  `:old` forces the use of a colon before the property name.
   For example: `:color #0f3`
   or `:width = !main_width`.
   By default, either syntax is valid.